hugsy/proxenet/docs/index.md

 - [Burp](http://portswigger.net/burp)
 - [ProxyStrike](http://www.edge-security.com/proxystrike.php)

-Or the best way, write your own GUI as a `proxenet` plugin!
+Of course, the best way is to write your own GUI as a `proxenet` plugin!

 ## Why ?